![]() |

 The settlement contains several innovative features, including a Kmart-initiated plan to provide customers with disabilities with two-way communication devices that permit them to request assistance retrieving merchandise and a website through which Kmart and the plaintiffs will seek feedback on the implementation of the settlement.
 In addition to wide-ranging architectural and policy improvements, the settlement requires Kmart to pay $13 million in damages to members of the settlement class in California, Colorado, Hawaii, Massachusetts, New York, Oregon and Texas, states which impose statutory minimum damages for failure to comply with disability access laws.
 This is the largest recovery in a lawsuit filed over access for individuals with disabilities.
 In addition to the damages, Kmart will pay the plaintiffs' attorneys' fees and costs.

-The settlement agreement is available on Fox & Robertson's website: www.foxrob.com.
-(Link opens in a new browser window) go to list of articles ELECTION REFORM MUST INCLUDE STATE'S DISABLED by Brad Williams (Link opens in a new browser window) January 15, 2006 – Albany Times Union - Governor Pataki's recent State of the State address discussed a wide range of topics, but the issue of election reform was conspicuously absent.
+(Link opens in a new browser window) go to list of articles ELECTION REFORM MUST INCLUDE STATE'S DISABLED by Brad Williams Printer-friendly version of this article only (Link opens in a new browser window) January 15, 2006 – Albany Times Union - Governor Pataki's recent State of the State address discussed a wide range of topics, but the issue of election reform was conspicuously absent.
 This is because New York has been in violation of the full implementation deadline of the federal Help America Vote Act since January 1.
 New Yorkers with disabilities have the most to lose because of this.
 They still are being denied full access to voting machines, the ballot and polling places after more than 200 years in the history of our state and country.
 At issue is HAVA's mandatory requirement to remove barriers and increase access so that citizens can vote Modest estimates project that the state won't be able to meet this requirement until 2008.
 This is both unacceptable and another dismal example of how dysfunctional New York state government has become.
 Other groups have expressed additional concerns about HAVA- related issues, including the types of voting machines that the state Board of Elections will certify for use, and the requirement for a paper trail for each voter.
 These issues must still be resolved.
 Since our state government has yet to uphold its moral and legal obligations to fully implement HAVA, I suggest that the state should demonstrate an interim act of good faith by immediately establishing a new program for New Yorkers with disabilities.
 The To qualify for the tax break, a person would have to:

 In return, participants in the program would agree not to file and pursue legal action related to their voting rights against New York State during the time that they are enrolled and take the tax break.
 The tax break would end the year after the U.S. Department of Justice verifies that New Yorkers with disabilities can vote privately and independently, as specified under HAVA.
 It must be understood that this program is an interim measure, not meant to replace or prolong providing New Yorkers with disabilities their fundamental rights to vote privately and independently as American citizens.
 The money the state saves from avoiding extensive litigation costs, fines, and awards would more than pay for the program.
 In his State of the State address, the governor called for several new breaks, while stating, He capped his speech by talking about how the new Freedom Tower in Manhattan will New Yorkers with disabilities have been waiting over two centuries to gain full access to their voting rights, which directly impacts their hopes, opportunities and freedoms.
-Time will tell if the governor extends his penchant for tax cuts to New Yorkers with disabilities, consistent with our forefathers' belief in (Link opens in a new browser window) go to list of articles PEOPLE WITH DISABILITIES EARN A SEAT AT THE TABLE
+Time will tell if the governor extends his penchant for tax cuts to New Yorkers with disabilities, consistent with our forefathers' belief in Printer-friendly version of this article only

-(Link opens in a new browser window) NYSILC Press Release - On Thursday December 15, 2005, one day before a court mandated hearing before State Supreme Court Justice Thomas McNamara, the New York State Board of Elections formally appointed Dennis Boyd as the New York State Independent Living Council (NYSILC) representative to the new Citizen Election Modernization Advisory Committee.
+Printer-friendly version of this article only (Link opens in a new browser window) NYSILC Press Release - On Thursday December 15, 2005, one day before a court mandated hearing before State Supreme Court Justice Thomas McNamara, the New York State Board of Elections formally appointed Dennis Boyd as the New York State Independent Living Council (NYSILC) representative to the new Citizen Election Modernization Advisory Committee.

 This appointment came two months after NYSILC filed an Article 78 action with the New York Supreme Court demanding that the New York State Board of Elections comply with Section 1A of the Election Reform and Modernization Act of 2005 under New York State Election Law.
 This law mandates the inclusion of a NYSILC representative on the Citizen's Election Modernization Advisory Committee.